scottcmoore/rubyconf_2021_customizing_rubocop/README.md

 ## Getting Ready
 You'll need Ruby installed.
 This code has been tested with Ruby 2.5, 2.6, and 3.0.
-You should be able to use any Ruby version greater than that.

 ### Set up the workshop app
 1. Clone the repo